EEN421/EEN421.github.io/_posts/🔪 Cutting Through the Noise: Reducing Fortinet Teardown Traffic in Microsoft Sentinel.md

 <br/>
 <br/>

-# 💡 Detection versus Investigation Value Breakdown
+# 💡 Detection versus Investigation Value Breakdown - Why Network Teardown Log Traffic Doesn't Make the Cut

 Before diving into KQL and JSON, it’s worth defining what “value” means in a logging context; I like to break down logs into 2 categories that either provide Detection Value or Investigation value: